Henry Raspe: Biography

 Henry Raspe was born c.
 1204 to Hermann I, Landgrave of Thuringia and Sophia of Wittelsbach.

 In 1226, Henry's brother Louis IV, Landgrave of Thuringia, died en route to the Sixth Crusade, and Henry became regent for his under-age nephew Hermann II, Landgrave of Thuringia.
 He managed to expel his nephew and the boy's young mother, St. Elisabeth of Hungary, from the line of succession and ca. 1231 formally succeeded his brother as landgrave.

 In 1242 Henry, together with King Wenceslaus I of Bohemia, he was selected by Emperor Frederick II to be administrator of Germany for Frederick's under-age son Conrad.

 After Pope Innocent IV imposed a ban on Frederick in 1245, Raspe changed sides, and on 22 May 1246 he was elected anti-king in opposition to Conrad.
 The strong papal prodding that led to his election earned Raspe the derogatory moniker of "Pfaffenkönig" (priests' king).
 The papal legate in Germany was Filippo da Pistoia.
-In August 1246 Henry defeated Conrad in the Battle of Nidda in southern Hesse, and laid siege to Ulm and Reutlingen.
+In August 1246 Henry defeated Conrad in the Battle on the Nidda in southern Hesse, and laid siege to Ulm and Reutlingen.
 He suffered a mortal wound, and died 16 February 1247 in Wartburg Castle near Eisenach in Thuringia.

 Personal life

-In 1228, Henry Raspe married Elisabeth (1206-1231), the daughter of Albert II, Margrave of Brandenburg.
+In 1228, Henry Raspe married Elisabeth (1206–1231), the daughter of Albert II, Margrave of Brandenburg.
 After her death, he married Gertrude (c.
 1210/1215 – 1241), the daughter of Leopold VI, Duke of Austria.
-After Gertrude of Babenberg s death, he married Beatrice of Brabant (1225-1288), the daughter of Henry II, Duke of Brabant.
+After Gertrude of Babenberg's death, he married Beatrice of Brabant (1225–1288), the daughter of Henry II, Duke of Brabant.

 All three of his marriages were childless.
 After his death, the Emperor enfeoffed Thuringia to Henry III, Margrave of Meissen, the son of his sister Jutta.